With a new curriculum being implemented, some pages are still in draft form. We're working on it!

 Assessments in spelling and numeracy take place in the first few weeks of the autumn term to provide a base line and a piece of base line writing is completed to inform grammar and punctuation teaching for the first half term.

 The transition between KS1 and KS2 is a significant one for many children, as the expectations for composition and comprehension increase significantly.
 Children entering KS2 will start the year with a half term of revision and consolidation of year 2 skills extending into year 3 objectives to ensure that all children’s needs are met.
 The main focus in writing composition is sentence structure, spelling of common exception words and alternative phonemes.
 In reading we check fluency and comprehension and continue any support that has been happening in KS1 to ensure continuity and progression.
 High frequency words are tested in the first few weeks to provide a baseline and show progression through Lower KS 2.
 If work is still needed on KS1 High Frequency Words this continues in Year 3.
+We also use Little Wandle Catch-up resources to ensure that phonics are at an expected level.

 The autumn term purposefully starts with a focus on ‘number’ to allow the KS2 staff to assess how secure the new Year 3 pupils are with place value, as this is a necessary foundation for number work and fluency.
 Methods of addition and subtraction are then tackled, and as outlined in the maths curriculum statement, manipulatives are encouraged at all stages of a pupil’s journey, but especially at the time of transition between KS1 and KS2.